Chorus/Note-Documentation/docs/Session/CreateEditCancelSession.md

 3. Make the change(s)

-4. Click OK to save the session
+4. Click OK to save

 All changes are saved and the updated session will be validated by your agency.